Generic Name: methadone hydrochloride

 In case of overdose, priorities are the re-establishment of a patent and protected airway and institution of assisted or controlled ventilation if needed.
 Employ other supportive measures (including oxygen, vasopressors) in the management of circulatory shock and pulmonary edema as indicated.
 Cardiac arrest or arrhythmias will require advanced life support techniques.

-The opioid antagonists, such as naloxone, are specific antidotes to respiratory depression resulting from opioid overdose.
+The opioid antagonists, such as naloxone, are available as specific antidotes to respiratory depression resulting from opioid overdose.
 Opioid antagonists should not be administered in the absence of clinically significant respiratory or circulatory depression secondary to methadone overdose.
-Such agents should be administered cautiously to patients who are known, or suspected to be, physically dependent on Methadose.
+Such agents should be administered cautiously to patients who are known, or suspected to be, physically dependent on methadone.
 In such cases, an abrupt or complete reversal of opioid effects may precipitate an acute withdrawal syndrome.

 In an individual physically dependent on opioids, administration of an opioid receptor antagonist may precipitate an acute withdrawal.
 The severity of the withdrawal produced will depend on the degree of physical dependence and the dose of the antagonist administered.
 If a decision is made to treat serious respiratory depression in the physically dependent patient, administration of the antagonist should be begun with care and by titration with smaller than usual doses of the antagonist.